TheLearningPartnership/Zhou-code.org/docs/_sources/intro.md

-# Welcome to the Code.Org Analysis Report
+# Code, Clicks, and Classrooms: Exploring the Learning Behaviors of Code.org Users

+Rachel (Yiqiu) Zhou

+University of Illinois at Urbana-Champaign | yiqiuz3@illinois.edu

+## Abstract
-This report presents a comprehensive analysis of data collected from the Code.Org platform.
-Through a combination of narrative explanations, visualizations, and code demonstrations, we explore patterns, trends, and insights that offer a deeper understanding of user (both students and teachers) engagement and platform dynamics.
+This report provides a comprehensive analysis of user engagement data from the Code.org platform, with a focus on both student and teacher interactions.
+The goal is to uncover patterns and trends that offer valuable insights into how students engage with Code.org.
+These findings aim to assist stakeholders like educators and platform developers in making data-driven decisions to improve engagement and learning outcomes.

-The subsequent sections delve into various aspects of the data, from preliminary exploratory analyses to more advanced statistical interpretations.
-Our goal is to provide a clear, concise, and informative overview that aids stakeholders in making informed decisions.
+Through narrative, visualizations, and code, this report explores the dataset to identify key trends and derive meaningful implications.
+The subsequent sections provide an in-depth yet accessible analysis, starting with exploratory overviews and building to more advanced statistical interpretations.

-Dive into the chapters to uncover the stories hidden in the data and the implications they hold for the future of Code.Org.
+By diving into the chapters within, readers can uncover the stories hidden in the data - stories that illuminate the intricate dynamics shaping the Code.org user experience.
+The insights gleaned serve as a compass for stakeholders seeking to enhance platform effectiveness and foster engaging learning for all users.

 ```{tableofcontents}
 ```